zoran-petrovic-87/WebApiBoilerplate/README.md

 * We create our own token and send it back to user

 ## Note
-I will not use _Identity_ system as it introduces too much complexity for simple projects and for people starting with ASP.NET.
+I did not use _Identity_ system as it introduces too much complexity for small or medium sized projects and for people starting with ASP.NET.
-*I am working on different boilerplate for complex projects that will use Identity with IdentityServer4.*

 ## License
 MIT